Hawthorn Berry Tincture

 Heart disease is a serious condition.
 Do not self treat heart conditions without telling your doctor.
 You should use Hawthorn Berry tincture under your healthcare provider’s supervision.

-Herbal & Drug Interactions
+Herbal and Drug Interactions

 Recent data suggests no notable interaction between Hawthorn and digitalis glycosides and standard therapy for chronic CHF, but caution is still advised until more definitive data is available.